tc39/proposal-decorators/METAPROGRAMMING.md

 For private fields, methods or accessors, the `key` will be a Private Name--this is similar to a String or Symbol, except that it is invalid to use with property access `[]` or with operations such as `Object.defineProperty`.
 Instead, it can only be used with decorators.

+## Examples

-For example, the three decorators from README.md could be defined as follows:
+The three decorators from README.md could be defined as follows:

 ```js
 // Define the class as a custom element with the given tag name